How to Make a Great First Impression at Your Interview

 All this talk about first impressions may be making you even more nervous about that upcoming interview – but don’t despair.
 The more prepared you are for the interview, the better you’ll be able to exude confidence and poise.

-Empire Resume will delve into how to make an excellent first impression during your next interview, covering everything from what you should wear to how to prepare beforehand.
+We’ll delve into how to make an excellent first impression during your next interview, covering everything from what you should wear to how to prepare beforehand.

 Do Your Homework